Roughly 44.6% of adults suffer from sensitive skin.

 Dry skin isn’t does not always mean a medical issue — but it can be itchy and uncomfortable either way.
 Regardless of the reason for your dry skin, proper hydration is often the solution for smooth and full skin.

 Certain types of ingredients found in skin hydration products and moisturizers can act as exfoliants.
-The buildup of dead skin cells on the surface of the skin can trap dirt and oils leading to acne, oily skin, and irritation.
+The buildup of dead skin cells on the surface of the skin can trap dirt and oils leading to blemishes, oily skin, or irritation.

 What Causes Dry Skin?